ExpediaGroup/graphql-component/README.md

 ### Repository structure

 - `graphql-component` - the GraphQLComponent and supporting code.
-- `author-component` - a component instance.
+- `property-component` - a component instance.
-- `book-component` - a component instance.
+- `reviews-component` - a component instance.
+- `listing-component` - a component instance composing `Property` and `Reviews`.
-- `server` - the "application" which includes a composition of `Author` and `Book`.
+- `server` - the "application".

 ### Running